This topic provides answers to some frequently asked questions about Services in Container Service for Kubernetes (ACK) clusters.

 For CCM V1.9.3.276-g372aa98-aliyun and later

 The weights of pods are slightly imbalanced due to the precision of the calculation formula.
 For CCM V1.9.3.276-g372aa98-aliyun and later, the weight of each node equals the number of pods deployed on the node.
 In the following figure, the weights of the ECS instances are 1, 2, and 3.
 Traffic loads are distributed to the ECS instances at the ratio of 1:2:3.
-This way, the pods have a more balanced load than the pods in the preceding figure.
+This way, the loads of the pods are more balanced than the pods in the preceding figure.

 The node weight is calculated based on the following formula.